monsoonmaelstrom/book2/book2.md

 ----

 It’s bright the next morning.
 So damn bright.
-It’s the brightness that wakes me up stabbing into my eyes even though they’re still closed.
+It’s the brightness that wakes me up stabbing into my eyes even though they’re closed.
 I have no idea what time it is, but based on the way I feel, I’m pretty sure it’s too early.
 I move to block the sun from my eyes and realize that wherever I am, it’s definitely not a bed, or our cabin.
 I try to decide if I care, and if it wasn’t for the sun stabbing into my eyes like tiny, little ice picks, I’d go back to sleep.
-Even still, I think I might try, until I feel the pillow beneath my head shifting. *No, not a pillow,* I groggily realize. *A person.*
+Despite that, I think I might try, until I feel the pillow beneath my head shifting. *No, not a pillow,* I groggily realize. *A person.*

 *I guess I’d better open my eyes,* I think.

-When I do, I see that Liam’s lower back is currently serving as my pillow.
+When I do, I see Liam’s lower back is currently serving as my pillow.
 He’s lying face down on the deck of the ship.
 Naked.
 And the view in the morning sunlight is not bad.
 It’s actually pretty damn good.
 I’m distracted enough that it takes a few minutes before I realize that, except for the sailcloth someone has draped over me, I’m in the same state.
 I grin.

 It was apparently a very good night.

-My last memory is of a strip poker game, that I evidently lost, and then proclaiming that I was going to go climb the foremast.
+My last memory is of a strip poker game, that I evidently lost, and then proclaiming I was going to go climb the foremast.

 “Ah, so you’re awake, are you?” someone asks.